jesperancinha/news-cast-explorer/README.md

 There are three modules:

-- java-exercise-fe - This is the front end of the application in Angular 8
+- twitter-fe - This is the front end of the application in Angular 8
-- java-exercise-fetcher - This is the java Spring Boot command line runner developed in Java 12
+- twitter-fetcher - This is the java Spring Boot command line runner developed in Java 12
-- java-exercise-log-service - These are python scripts to serve the logs.
+- twitter-log-service - These are python scripts to serve the logs.

 Logs are placed in the workspace of the execution environment of the working jar